From the sport of kings to a worldwide trend sport

 - The annual participation in the biggest surf competition on the planet: the ISA World Surfing Games.

-- Organisation of the Swiss Surfing Championship and other surf related events like river surfing and wakesurfing.
+- Organisation of the Swiss Surfing Championship and other surf related events like river surfing, SUP and Bodyboarding.

 - Cooperation with other stakeholders in the sport and representation of the interests of our members and other surfers.

 The plan is to guide the association as it grows and evolves over the next years.
 The content herein will guide the focus, decision making and efforts to achieve the goals outlined.

 The articles contain the most important legal foundations of our association, such as purpose and memberships, organs of the association as well as legal and financial provisions.